neil7057/pjl_host_system/README.md

     -   Easily Login and Logout
     -   Have access to my profile page
     -   Easily see my current order total
-    -   Add/remove items from my shopping bag prior to checkout
+    -   Add/remove items or chenge quantities from my shopping bag prior to checkout
     -   See my order history
     -   Be able to update and save my personal info
     -   Add a product review and edit/delete it